 Scientific vs Anecdotal Evidence for Benefits of EPO in Elite Athletes

-Interestingly, one of the most recently published scientific reviews addressing the question of whether EPO can enhance performance in elite cyclists’ concluded that there is no scientific basis upon which to conclude that EPO can enhance performance in elite cyclists18.
 One of the main limiting factors cited in this study is the lack of studies specifically measuring the effect of EPO on elite cyclists; like those in the Tour de France for example.
-This is certainly a major consideration as such athletes are thought to be among the major users of EPO18, 19.
+This is certainly a major consideration as such athletes are thought to be among the major users of EPO (18, 19).

 EPO Improves Exercise Performance in Healthy Individuals

-It’s important to point out that there is a wealth of studies showing that use of synthetic EPO can improve a number of variables associated with endurance exercise performance in normal or recreationally active individuals18.
-This is most likely due to the fact that such subjects are much easier to recruit than elite athletes for the purpose of scientific studies.
-One reason for the discrepancy between the scientific versus anecdotal benefits of EPO use in elite athletes is thought to be the particular measures used to gauge improved performance in such studies.
-One such example is VO2max.
+This is likely due to the fact healthy subjects are easier to recruit for studies than elite athletes.
+One reason for the discrepancy between the scientific and anecdotal benefits of EPO use in elite athletes is the particular measures used to gauge improved performance.

 Monitoring and Detection of EPO